fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-medication-request-intro.md

 ### Scope and Usage

-The FI Base MedicationRequest derives from the MedicationRequest profile of the International Patient Access specification.
+The FI Base Patient MedicationRequest derives from the MedicationRequest profile of the International Patient Access specification.

 For use cases with no patient access perspective, please see also the